 1.23115078 0.31362906 2.58047198 -0.81273081 -1.85073469 -0.40239977 1.36642265 -1.27276158 -0.71489111 -3.27758153 -1.74129457 0.63656383 0.74461485 0.01650333 1.86487174 1.42136404 1.13460518 1.19707156 -1.90298827 Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max. -3.27758 -1.04275 0.31363 0.02799 1.21411 2.58047

 In this example, we checked that the variance of the formed normalized values is 2.1 using the summary() function.
 The distributed values are up to 19 because our vector size is 19.

 Applications of rnorm() function

 The normal distribution is vastly used in many areas like

 - Businesses analysis.

-- Stock market analysis, or any kind of trading pattern.
+- Stock market analysis or any trading pattern.